postlight/trimmings/docs/index.md

 ---
 layout: default
-title: Redact.js
 ---
 Not every product on the web needs to be an app.
 What happens to your process when you can focus on designing views and stop thinking about how to stitch them together? *Redact* is a zero-configuration Javascript library that adds a layer of smooth and fast in-page interaction to your web pages.
 All you have to do is add some hints to the HTML you already have.

-This project follows in the footsteps of libraries like Turbolinks and Stimulus.
+This project follows in the footsteps of libraries like [Turbolinks](https://github.com/turbolinks/turbolinks/) and [Stimulus](https://stimulusjs.org).
 It believes that the best place for your business and rendering logic is on the server, that you should send your users HTML, and that Javascript is best suited for progressively-enhanced DOM manipulation.

 - *Increased stability.* An HTML-powered product means your inputs and outputs are much easier to predict, which means your app is much easier to test.
 Progressively enhance your UX with stable code that you don't need to worry about.